 Editor’s note: end-to-end slice orchestration need some description here.

-Network slice Network Slices Life-cycle Reference Framework
+Life-cycle management and monitor

 Network slicing enables the operator to create logically partitioned networks at a given time customized to provide optimized services for different market scenarios.
 These scenarios demand diverse requirements in terms of service characteristics, required customized network and virtual network functionality (at the data, control, management planes), required network resources, performance, isolation, elasticity and QoS issues.
 A network slice is created only with the necessary network functions and network resources at a given time.
 They are gathered from a complete set of resources and network /virtual network functions and orchestrated for the particular services and purposes.